NETWAYS/gitlab-training/day1/05_Branching/02_head_smart_pointers.md

 !SLIDE smbullets
 # HEAD and "smart pointers"

-A git commit is unique and identified by its SHA1 checksum.
+A git commit is unique and identified by its SHA checksum.

 `HEAD` is a pointer to the latest commit in the current branch.